Routing # 321076470

 Please accept our apologies that this incident occurred.
 We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at 833.251.9595 (weekdays 6am – 7pm and Saturdays 8am – 5pm PT, hours subject to change).
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at 833.251.9595 (weekdays 6am – 7pm, hours subject to change).
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.

 Sincerely,